Darnel-K/NSSTFAI/README.md

 ## Installation Instructions:

-Both versions require "AllowOverride All" activated on the web server for the directories that use the ".htaccess" files
+Both versions require "AllowOverride All" activated on the web server for the directories that use the ".htaccess" files.

+Works best when configured globally

 #### To Install The Global Version (Requires Access To The Host System And Web Server)